-Les Arcs is a purpose built ski resort, made up of a number of different villages, each at slightly different altitudes and each with their own character and ambience.
-It's renowned as a family friendly resort, with a good selection of beginner and intermediate pistes, however, there is genuinely something for everyone.
-There are hundreds of kilometres of pistes, high-altitude beginner’s areas, huge swathes of off-piste, an internationally-renowned freestyle park and one of the longest continuous runs in Europe (the Aiguille Rouge being 7km long with 2km of descent).
-Since 2003, Les Arcs has been connected to La Plagne by the valley-spanning double-decker Vanoise Express gondola, creating the Paradiski ski domain, and providing adventurous skiers with access to 425km of pistes.
+Les Arcs is a purpose-built ski resort made up of a number of different villages.
+Renowned as a family-friendly ski area, it genuinely offers something for everyone.
+Since 2003, Les Arcs has been connected to La Plagne by the valley-spanning, double-decker Vanoise Express gondola, creating the Paradiski ski domain and providing adventurous skiers with access to 425km of pistes.

 Situated in the heart of a 300-year-old Swiss stone pine forest, Les Arcs was the first resort of its kind in Europe with Arc 1600 being the original village which opened up as a ski resort in 1968.
 The concept was very innovative at the time – accommodation built specifically for convenient skiing and doorstep access to the slopes – but it has since been replicated many times over across the Alps and beyond.

 Today, Les Arcs is made up of four modern, purpose-built resorts: Arc 1600, Arc 1800, Arc 1950 and Arc 2000, each offering direct access to the slopes.
 Largely pedestrianised and self-contained, they all have their own bars, restaurants, supermarkets and a range of activities.
 There are also three smaller, traditional villages within the ski area: Plan Peisey, Vallandry and Peisey Nancroix.